wp-plugins/calculated-fields-form/README.txt

 			text = text.replace( /[\s\t\r\n]/g, '' );
 			return text.length;
 		})()

+= Q: How to assign a value to a field that is not a calculated field from an equation? =

+A: To assign a value to a field that is not a calculated field, from an equation, you should follow the steps below:

+1. Assign a class name to the field that you want populate from the equation, to identify the field from the equation's code, for example: myclass.

+Note: You cannot use the fieldnameX in this case, because in the equations the texts with the format fieldnameX, are replaced by the values of fields that represent.

+2. Uses the following code as part of the equation:

+jQuery( '.myclass input').val( Y );

+The Y in the previous code would be the value to be assigned to the field.

+Note: The previous code is applied to those fields that include an input field, for example: the number fields, the single texts, the calculated fields, etc. In the case of text areas the code would be a little different: jQuery( '.myclass textarea').val( Y );

+For the "Instruct.
+Text" fields the code varies a little more.
+In the "Instruct.
+Text" field the value can be assigned to the label or to the description, with the codes below:

+jQuery( '.myclass label').html( Y );
+jQuery( '.myclass .uh').html( Y );

 == Other Notes ==

 This section contains mainly notes about the form builder features that are too long to explain in the main description page.